 Finding an Apartment

-Sources for rental accommodations include aggregator websites that put you in touch with the owners or managers of a range of properties (from a single room to a plush villa), and rental agencies, where a go-between facilitates your rental.
+Sources for rental accommodations include websites that put you in touch with the owners or managers of a range of properties (from a single room to a plush villa), and rental agencies, where a go-between facilitates your rental.

 Owners pay a fee to list their places and include photos and loads of other information (number of bedrooms and bathrooms, amenities, parking availability, nearby attractions and services, etc.) to help you make your decision.
 Reading reviews from previous guests can help identify trouble spots that may be glossed over in the official description.